-Government of Fiji
+Government of Fiji - Shareholder

-Revenue contribution (fees)
+Revenue contribution (Public Service Broadcast fees)

 Effective from 8 March 2016 and based on the Cabinet's decision in 2016, Public Service Broadcast Fee from the Government of Fiji, as per the Public Service Broadcast Contract, is treated as operating revenue.
 This is to align the accounting treatment for all State Owned Entities (SOEs) in accordance with International Financial Reporting Standards (IFRS).
-As such, PSB Fee paid by the Government of Fiji from 8 March 2016 has been recognized in the statement of profit or loss and other comprehensive income as operating revenue.
+As such, PSB Fee paid by the Government of Fiji from 8 March 2016 has been recognized in the statement of profit or loss as operating revenue.

-25 RELATED PARTY DISCLOSURES (CONT'D)
+24 RELATED PARTY DISCLOSURES (CONT'D)